The CleverArm motorized micromanipulator is built to highest standards for patch clampers who need absolute reliability, stability and precision.

 Different frequency settings can be selected to coordinate different MCI devices in the lab.
 Cables are therefore kept to a minimum, which reduces the chances of electrical noise being picked by the typical bird’s nest of cables around the setup.
 Opting for the wireless solution also solves the problem of cables exerting a pulling force on the manipulator, often a cause of electrode drift.

 The CleverControl Cuboid has three ergonomically positioned control wheels for controlling the manipulator stages.
 The Cuboid also allows access to many more complex manipulator functions through the intuitive software.
 Six click-buttons are positioned next to the LCD screen to control the manipulator functionality through different screen directories.
-This allows the user to customise manipulator movement variables and offers extra functionality, like setting user preferences, memory positions and protocols.
+This allows the user to customize manipulator movement variables and offers extra functionality, like setting user preferences, memory positions and protocols.

 The starting point for developing this manipulator technology was to meet and exceed the basic micromanipulator requirements for the electrophysiologist –